jezs00/pycasso/README.md

 ## Troubleshooting

 ### There is a symbol on the top left of the screen
 By default, pycasso puts a faint symbol on the top left of the EPD to inform of system events.
-By default these are:
+By default, these are:
 * Square for low battery _(low battery warning level configurable in `.config`, default 15%)_
 * Cross for exception _(likely PiJuice failing to load if you are using it, try a longer `wait_to_run`)_ .
 If you have anything odd in your `pycasso.log` file you can post it [here](https://github.com/jezs00/pycasso/issues).